Why Ketamine?

 - Fibromyalgia

 For appropriate conditions, ketamine for pain management can be an exceptional treatment option.
-Research and clinical results indicate that ketamine works at the neuronal level—improving their healthy function.
-If pain originates in the neurons themselves, ketamine can help.
-However, if there is an ongoing injury causing the pain, ketamine is unlikely to be effective.
+All the information that we have from studies and clinical results indicate that ketamine works at the level of neurons – improving their healthy function.
+If pain is based in the neurons themselves then ketamine can help.
+If there is an ongoing injury causing the pain then ketamine is unlikely to help.

-After the first infusion, you should generally be able to tell if ketamine treatments will help.
-If effective, we tailor the treatments to your needs.
-The limiting factor for treating severe and chronic pain conditions is the time, expense, and safety/side effect profile of ketamine.
-At high doses, ketamine is a general anesthetic.
+You should generally be able to tell if ketamine treatments will help after the first infusion.
+Once we have established that ketamine treatments are effective for your pain, we work with you to tailor the treatments.
+The limiting factor for treating severe and chronic pain conditions is the time, expense, and the safety/side effect profile of ketamine.
+Ketamine is a general anesthetic at high enough doses.

 Ketamine Treatments for Pain Management